 done function to it.

-This is also a totally valid use of Sakuli.
+This is also a totally valid format that can be used within Sakuli.
 However, this approach has two downsides:

-- The Sakuli documentation will mostly use the await / async syntax in the examples
+- The examples mentioned in the Sakuli documentation will mostly use the await/async syntax

-.then(...) syntax, unless you are completely sure that you know what you are doing.
+.then(...) syntax, unless you are completely sure about what you are doing.

-The most functions which implement the Sahi DSL - recognizable by prefixed underscore - return a Promise.
-That means you should put an
+Most functions which implement the Sahi DSL - recognizable by a prefixed underscore - return a Promise.
+That means, that you should put an

 await in front of it.
-An exception from this pattern, are the Accesor functions which create query objects to access elements in the dom.
-You can check if the function returns a Promise in the API docs of SahiApi.
-If you are not sure if you need an
+Exceptions from this pattern are Accessor functions, which create query objects to access elements in the DOM.
+You can check if the function returns a Promise in the API docs of SahiAPI.
+If you are not sure that you need an

-await, you can put it any way since it will execute the function as expected.
-Since this is not a good practice, we are working on tooling which will help you identify async functions like Typescript support.
+await, you can put it anyway since the function will be executed as expected.
+Considering that this is not a good practice, we are working on tools which will help you identify async functions like Typescript support.

-Sakuli has some classes - especially these for native interactions - which implement the Fluent Interface pattern where you can chain method invocations on the same object.
-Unfortunately, this does not really play nice with async operations.
-Methods of a Fluent API always return the object itself or at least an instance of the same class.
-An async (and awaitable) method rather needs to return a Promise.
-To still accomplish the goal of backward compatibility all classes which implement a fluent interface but have async methods are wrapped in a
+Sakuli has some classes - especially those for native interactions - which implement the Fluent Interface pattern, where you can chain method invocations on the same object.
+Unfortunately, this does not really play nice with asynchronous operations.
+Methods of a fluent API always return the object itself or at least an instance of the same class.
+But an asynchronous (and awaitable) method rather needs to return a Promise.
+To still accomplish the goal of backward compatibility, all classes implementing a fluent interface and including asynchronous methods are wrapped in a

 await at the beginning:

-The technical trick behind this is that there are two implementations: The actual class with the async functions and a thenable-class which implements the PromiseLike interface which basically forces to implement a
+The technical trick behind this is, that there are two implementations: The actual class with the async functions and a

-then function and is therefore “awaitable”.
+then function to be implemented and is therefore “awaitable”.
 The wrapper class also holds a Promise with the instance to the actual class.
-When a method of the thenable class is invoked it delegates the call to the same method of the actual class and returns itself with the promise returned by the actual method.
-Since the thenable class itself is a promise, it will resolve to an instance of the actual class.
+When a method of the thenable class is invoked, it delegates the call to the same method of the actual class and returns itself with the Promise given back by the actual method.
+Since the thenable class itself is a Promise, it will resolve to an instance of the actual class.

 _include and _includeDynamic

-If you ever wrote larger testcases or different testcases on the same system, you might have come up with a modularisation of common functions.
+If you ever wrote larger or different testcases on the same system, you might have come up with a modularization of commonly used functions.
 For example, the login to a system is always the same in all testcases, so you put it into a separate file.

-In Sakuli v1 there were functions to load these files into your actual testcase:
+Sakuli v1 includes functions to load these files into your actual testcase:

 Two interesting aspects can be observed here:

-- Functions defined in the include script, were put to the global namespace
+- Functions defined in the included script were added to the global namespace

 Sakuli now introduces support for ES-module syntax.
-So, the example above has to be rewritten to:
+To adapt the example above, it has to be rewritten as follows:

-Besides the added async / await keywords, we can see that the first line of each script changed.
-In the first script, all functions (or classes, enums, constants, etc) have to be explicitly exported by the script (module would be the more accurate term) if they should be used in other scripts.
-In the actual testcase script the
+Beside the added async/await keywords, we can see that the first line of each script changed.
+In the first script, all functions (or classes, enums, constants, etc) have to be explicitly exported by the script (“module” would be a more accurate term) if they should be used in other scripts.
+For the actual testcase script the

-_include function is removed and replaced by an
+_include function will be removed and replaced by an

-import.
-The import ensures, that we only import symbols that are required in the current script and its global namespace.
-Each function which is required in the testcase script, has to be imported explicitly.
-An alternative syntax is to import everything within an own namespace:
+import ensures that we only import symbols that are required in the current script and its global namespace.
+Each function required in the testcase script has to be imported explicitly.
+An alternative syntax is to import everything within its own namespace: